SorinGFS/decentralized-json-schema/readme.md

 **Note:** The available actions can be fount in files in `actions/$verb/$subject`

-### Install for use the compiled schema in another projects
+### Install for use the compiled schema environment in another projects

 ```shell
 npm i decentralized-json-schema